Astrophotographer/Astrophotographer/README.md

 ---
  #### 👔 Work Experience 💰

-- 🏢 (2019.03 ~ 2021.12) Worked as MediaContents Teacher at Education office of Artcenter HAEBOM, Jinju
+- 🏢 (2019.03 ~ 2021.12) Worked as MediaContents Teacher at Education of office - Artcenter HAEBOM, Jinju
 - 🏢 (2015.05 ~ 2018.10) Worked as Contents Maker Freelancer, Berlin, Germany

 ---